opentelekomcloud/docs-next/docs/blueprints/by-use-case/sovereignty/nextcloud/2_deploy-nextcloud-on-cce.md

 #### Redis Credentials Secret

-This provides Redis credentials and is used in helm chart `values` under `redis.auth.existingSecret`.
+This provides credentials for Redis and is used in helm chart `values` under `redis.auth.existingSecret`.
 Replace the placeholders with your own values and run the following command:

 ```bash
 kubectl -n nextcloud create secret generic nextcloud-redis \